josealonsov/air-bolt/README.md

 # air-bolt
-Data pipeline and analytics for Air Boltic
+Data pipeline and analytics for Air Boltic Test